filandra/awesome-webxr/README.md

 *Impressive and notable WebXR projects.*

+- [NeoFables](https://neofables.com/) - Create your own worlds in the first dynamically AI generated VR storytelling experience.
+Nominated for "Game of the Year" and "Experience of the Year" at the 2024 Polys Immersive Awards.
+Also first GenAI VR experience featured by Meta.
 - [Hello WebXR](https://msub2.github.io/hello-webxr/) - Made to commemorate the release of the WebXR 1.0 API, showcases some of what's possible with WebXR.
   - This links to a mirror of the experience on my own fork, as it is no longer accessible at its original domain.
 - [Moonrider](https://moonrider.xyz/) - A rhythm game built by Supermedium similar to Beat Saber.